goharbor/website/docs/build-customize-contribute/registry-landscape.md

 The cloud native ecosystem is moving rapidly—registries and their feature sets are no exception.
 We've made our best effort to survey the container registry landscape and compare to our core feature set.

+This table is maintained by contributions from the Harbor community.
 If you find something outdated or outright erroneous, please submit a PR and we'll fix it right away.

-Table updated on 10/21/2019 against Harbor 1.9.

 | Feature                                                | Harbor | Docker Trusted Registry | Quay    | Cloud Providers (GCP, AWS, Azure) | Docker Distribution         | Artifactory | GitLab   |
 | -------------:                                         | :----: | :---------------------: | :-----: | :-------------------------------: | :-----------------:         | :---------: | :------: |